feathersui/feathersui-website/learn/haxe-openfl/use-feathers-ui-with-actionscript-3-adobe-air-flash.md

 ## Installation

 Visit the [Feathers UI releases](https://github.com/feathersui/feathersui-openfl/releases) page on GitHub, and look for the _.swc_ file attached to the version of Feathers UI that you want to use.
-The file name should be in the format _feathersui-openfl-x.y.z.swc_ where _x.y.z_ is replaced by the version number, such as _1.3.0_.
+The file name should be in the format _feathersui-openfl-x.y.z.swc_ where _x.y.z_ is replaced by the version number, such as _{% include "feathersui-openfl-version.html" %}_.

 You can add this _.swc_ file to the compiler's **library path**, and the Feathers UI classes will be available in your project.